 If the jaundice is high, your surgeon may advise biliary drainage prior to surgery.
 This could be either via the Trans hepatic route called a PTBD or by the endoscopic route via ERCP.

-When jaundice reduces by drainage based on the extent of the tumor and the involvement of the blood vessels of the liver (hepatic artery branches and portal vein), your surgeon will plan an appropriate surgery.
+When jaundice is reduced by drainage based on the extent of the tumor and the involvement of the blood vessels of the liver (hepatic artery branches and portal vein), your surgeon will plan an appropriate surgery.

 Those patients in which bile duct cancers have already spread to other parts of the liver or distant parts of the body would not be able to undergo radical surgery.
 Palliation in these patients would be in the form of metal stents and chemotherapy or radiation.